TeoGiane/SPMIX/README.md

 The protobuf library needs to be installed from source following the [protobuf C++ Installation Instructions](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md).
 Be aware that this library is under continuous development, so you may incurr into some troubles during installation, expecially at checking stage.
 The following notes may be helpful in order to avoid issues while installing protobuf.

-**Note on Compiler**

-If you are using GNU compiler version 10.2 (available, for instance, in Ubuntu 20.10), you will have issues at compile time if you download the release of protobuf.
+**Note on Compiler**: If you are using GNU compiler version 10.2 (available, for instance, in Ubuntu 20.10), you will have issues at compile time if you download the release of protobuf.
 So it is advisable to use more stable versions of the compiler (no problems have been reported with g++ version 9.3.0)

-**Note on Memory**

-The latest release of protobuf, one of the tests requires a huge amount of memory, so you may see your <code>make check</code> failed due to the fact that your machine or VM has not enough memory.
+**Note on Memory**: The latest release of protobuf, one of the tests requires a huge amount of memory, so you may see your <code>make check</code> failed due to the fact that your machine or VM has not enough memory.
 With 8GB of RAM available, there should not be issues.
 In case you have a lower amount of memory, make sure to provide an adeguate amount of swap memory to you Unix machine (the tests were succesfull on a VM with 4GB of RAM and 8GB of swap, for instance).
 As an alternative, you can pick an older release, in which the aforemontioned test is missing (e.g. protobuf v.
 3.13).

 ### R Packages Dependencies
 The DESCRIPTION file lists all the dependencies of this package.
 Both the <strong>Eigen</strong> and the <strong>Stan Math</strong> headers and libraries are available as R packages, which are, respectively, <code>RcppEigen</code> and <code>StanHeaders</code>, which themselves depend on other libraries (e.g. <code>RcppParallel</code>) that will be installed automatically. <code>RcppProgress</code>, instead, offers display classes to print samplers' progresses during execution.
 Finally, since this package manages compiled code through the <code>[Rcpp](http://www.rcpp.org/)</code> package, this should be installed as well.
 On the other hand, <code>RProtoBuf</code> is a required package due to the fact that <code>SPMIX</code> relies on Google Protocol Buffers as serialization tool and, hence, an easy-to-use R interface to this API is suggested.